a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 ### Laggy heads

-Vehicles aren't infinitesmal dots; they have a length, so each one has a front and back.
+Vehicles aren't infinitesimal dots; they have a length, so each one has a front and back.
 This means we have to be a little careful about defining when a vehicle has left a lane and its follower should be considered the "first" in the
 queue: